-The French language major at Nazareth College is an immersive experience of French study, culture and literature, trips to Montreal, cooking Breton-style dinners, and a year in Rennes, France.
+The French degree program at Nazareth College is an immersive experience of language study, culture and literature, trips to Montreal, cooking Breton-style dinners, and a year in Rennes, France.

 Over the past 10 years, several Nazareth students have received tutorial scholarships or teaching assistantships in Vitré, France.

 Education: A native speaker of French and Spanish, he received a Ph.D. from the University of North Carolina at Chapel Hill in Contemporary French Theater with a minor in Contemporary Latin American Literature.

 Teaching and Research Interests: Prof. Carrasco has been teaching French and literature for thirty years.
 Teaching French goes beyond language acquisition skills; it exposes students to another world of culture, and allows them to discover the aesthetic values of a literary text and the universal bridges between themselves and the works of art.
 An accomplished playwright, he has written and produced plays in French, Spanish, and English.

 Eric Disbro ‘16 is excited to go into a five-year master’s and Ph.D. program in French and Francophone Studies at Penn State with the cost covered and a paid graduate student instructorship teaching French.
 “I’m interested in how French art portrays women or people of color and how that portrayal affects the culture in other Francophone countries,” said Disbro, who spent sophomore year studying in Rennes, France.
 His interests were reflected in his triple major at Nazareth — French, Spanish, and art history — plus a minor in women and gender studies.
 “I would love to be a professor — teaching, researching, and writing.”